 A relatively recent innovation in intrusion detection technology is the honeypot.
 Honeypots are decoy systems that are designed to lure a potential attacker away from critical systems.
-Honeypots are designed to legitimate user of the system wouldn't access.
+Honeypots are designed to encourage the attacker to stay on the system long enough for administrators to respond These systems are filled with fabricated information designed to appear valuable but that a legitimate user of the system wouldn't access.
 Thus, any access to the honeypot is suspect.

-- divert an attacker from accessing critical systems - □ collect information about the attacker's activity - encourage the attacker to stay on the system long enough for administrators to respond
+- divert an attacker from accessing critical systems - □ collect information about the attacker's activity